 There’s often the idea that flying is a lot quicker but when you add in time getting to and waiting at the airport it often doesn’t make much difference.
 80% of flights from the UK to Europe are to destinations which you could reach by train within a day.
 Looking at my travels last year, the Alps and Munich could have been pretty easily done by train, so cutting right down on short-haul flights is definitely something I’m going to prioritise this year.

 Choose a more efficient airline: The airline you fly with makes a big difference to your emissions.
 Lower impact airlines usually have more modern, fuel-efficient planes and carry more passengers.
-Atmosfair have some very helpful rankings to help you decide – surprisingly charter airlines like TUI and Thomas Cook are among the best, as well as Jet2, Air Transat, KLM and Air New Zealand.
+Atmosfair have some helpful rankings to help you decide – surprisingly charter airlines like TUI are among the best, as well as Jet2, Air Transat, KLM and Air New Zealand.
 And worst are US carriers United and Delta’s regional networks.

-Choose a more efficient flight: The type of flight you choose can also have an impact.
+Choose a more efficient flight: The flight you choose can also have an impact.
 Because take off and landing are when the largest amount of emissions are produced, it’s better to fly direct rather than stopover as you only have to do it once.
-Flying economy instead of business or first-class also reduces your impact (sadly not a choice I ever need to make!).
+Flying economy instead of business or first-class also reduces your impact (sadly not a choice I need to make!).